WorldCoo/docs-slate-widget/source/index.html.md

 data-cart-amount | yes | Current amount of your end-user shop cart.
 This allows the widget to optimize the donation amount in real time.

+### Interacting with the widget

+Usually you may need to interact with the widget to perform some operations and verifications.
+To make this possible, WorldCoo widget provide solid methods to interact and subscribe to the most common actions, so your system can collect and process all user interactions.
+This are most common use cases:

+* Check if the widget is loaded.

 > Check if the Widget is currently loaded

 ```javascript